Spencer S. Wood: 1882–1898

 Wood graduated from the Naval Academy second in his class in 1882.
-His first assignment was aboard the screw sloop-of-war USS Vandalia at Hampton Roads, Virginia.
+His first assignment was aboard the sloop-of-war USS Vandalia at Hampton Roads, Virginia.
 After about a year, he transferred in 1883 to duty as an aide on the staff of Rear Admiral George H. Cooper, commander of the Home Squadron, aboard the screw frigate USS Tennessee, during which duty he accompanied Cooper on a visit to Caracas, Venezuela, to attend the unveiling of a statue of George Washington there.

 In May 1884, Wood passed the final examination at the Naval Academy for his final graduation, remaining second his class, and he was promoted to ensign on 1 July 1884.
 He then was assigned to the Naval Experimental Battery at Annapolis for work on new Navy guns and gunpowder.

-Wood reported aboard the sloop-of-war USS Iroquois at Panama – at the time a part of the United States of Colombia – in May 1885 and cruised the west coast of South America aboard her until the autumn of 1887, when Iroquois steamed to San Francisco, California, for decommissioning.
+Wood reported aboard the sloop-of-war USS Iroquois at Panama—at the time a part of the United States of Colombia—in May 1885 and cruised the west coast of South America aboard her until the autumn of 1887, when Iroquois steamed to San Francisco, California, for decommissioning.
 After she was decommissioned in early 1888, Wood was reassigned to duty aboard the United States Coast and Geodetic Survey survey ship USC&GS Carlile P. Patterson for surveying work along the southeastern coast of the Territory of Alaska, including the Portland Canal, until October 1888.
 In November 1888 he was among a group of four officers ordered to Mexico and Central America to make astronomical observations to determine the longitude of Coatzacoalcos and Salina Cruz in Mexico, La Libertad in El Salvador, and San Juan del Sur in Nicaragua; the group then traveled to Washington, D.C., to complete its calculations.

 In September 1889, Wood requested a return to sea duty and was assigned to the Asiatic Squadron, where he served consecutively aboard the screw sloop-of-war USS Omaha, the gunboat USS Monocacy, and the tug USS Palos as executive officer and navigator before spending his final year in the squadron as flag lieutenant for the squadron commander, Rear Admiral George E. Belknap, whom he accompanied back to the United States in early 1892.
 He then awaited orders for two months at his home in Flushing until receiving an assignment in the office of the Assistant Secretary of the Navy.
 In March 1893 he became naval aide to United States Secretary of the Navy Hilary Abner Herbert, and during his tour, which lasted over a year, oversaw many of the details related to guests invited to the 1893 Naval Review in New York City, accompanied Herbert to New York aboard the gunboat and dispatch vessel USS Dolphin, and escorted President Grover Cleveland from Jersey City, New Jersey, to his hotel and the following day from his hotel to Dolphin for the review.